ninoschelcher/frontend-data/README.md

 # Concept 🌝
 The live page can be viewed [on this page](https://ninoschelcher.github.io/frontend-data/src/index.html)

 The goal for a visualization for Frontend Data was to show the amount of garages and capacity within them.
 I've done this through a circular bar plot visualization, every bar is a garage.
 Interaction is done through input fields such as checkboxes and input fields that updates the chart.
+This interaction also updates the texts under the visualization that shows the amount of capacity for cars and how much bikes would probably fit in these garages.

 I also wanted to update the map I've put under the circular bar plot based on interaction from the first chart but I couldn't really figure that out in the time I had still left.

 ### Example for my concept
 I've based my final visualization on [this example from d3 gallery](https://www.d3-graph-gallery.com/graph/circular_barplot_basic.html) because this gave me a good start to building a visualization.
+The things I've added is stuff like interactions and transitions to make it my own.

 ![concept screenshot](https://github.com/ninoschelcher/frontend-data/blob/main/wiki_media/conceptscreenshot.png)